Priyanshiirai/DS-ASSIGNMENT-/README.md

 The analysis shows that market sentiment changes trading activity, but not performance per trade.

 ## Files
-- analysis.ipynb – Jupyter Notebook containing the full analysis
+- Assignment Code.ipynb – Jupyter Notebook containing the full analysis